-Can I place a target and stop-loss order simultaneously for my open Futures position?
+Can target and stop-loss orders be placed together for open Futures positions?

-Now, let's assume that your target price is 11350.
-You can place another sell order to open a new short position at 11350 (even though the required margin is around 96K and you have 4K as free cash).
-This is possible only if the available balance in your account before you initiated the NIFTY buy was more than the required margin i.e Rs 96000 and you have a positive account balance.
+- If the client wishes to set a target price at 11350, they can place another sell order to open a new short position at 11350.
+This is possible only if the client's account's available balance prior to initiating the NIFTY buy was higher than the required margin (i.e., ₹96,000) and they have a positive account balance.

-The first order which gets executed will be considered as the exit and the margins blocked for your open position will be released.
+- The first executed order will be considered the exit order, and the margins blocked for the client's open position will be released.

 Did you know?
 This is not applicable for stocks using CNC product type.
 To learn more about CNC, MIS and NRML, see What does CNC, MIS and NRML mean?